 Currently available pharmacokinetic data are described in section 5.2.
-Lenalidomide has been used in clinical trials in multiple myeloma patients up to 91 years of age, in myelodysplastic syndromes patients up to 95 years of age and in mantle cell lymphoma patients up to 88 years of age (see section 5.1).
+Lenalidomide has been used in clinical trials in multiple myeloma patients up to 91 years of age (see section 5.1).

 Because elderly patients are more likely to have decreased renal function, care should be taken in dose selection and it would be prudent to monitor renal function.